A Thousand Teenagers Singing at Mass?

 By giving the music ministers a voice in the repertoire from which we choose our liturgical music, we have all expanded our musical and liturgical horizons.
 Additionally, we have become less piano-dependent, as we experiment with accompaniments ranging from drum and guitar to flute, trumpet, chimes, trombone, and harp.
 This variety adds a sense of newness to songs that we introduce at one Mass, then reuse at another liturgy during the school year.

 The success of our music ministry program has not happened overnight.
 The past four years have been a process of trial and error.
 We had a pretty good idea of what we wanted, but we weren't always sure how to get there, and we're still not totally satisfied.
 We still can't get all one thousand teenagers to sing!
-But the small successes show us we're on the right track: the seventeen-year-old boy who was moved to tears by a solo performance of "Amazing Grace"; the sound of a thousand pairs of hands clapping to "Share Your Bread with the Hungry," by David Haas; the student who stopped us in the hall to say how she "really got something out of Mass" that day.
+But the small successes show us we're on the right track: the seventeen-year-old boy who was moved to tears by a solo performance of "Amazing Grace"; the student who stopped us in the hall to say how she "really got something out of Mass" that day.

 In the language of a teenager, we must be doing something right.